jonathanverner/circular/README.md

 ```

 When you load the page it will take some time to initialize (load Brython),
-import the circular library.
+and import the circular library.
 Eventually it should result in a page which looks
 something like

 ```html